Basket

 Countryside Workshop: Farmland Bird Walk

-Join us for a bird spotting tour of the farm led by talented ornithologist, Graham Giddens.
+Birds Join us for a bird spotting tour of the farm led by talented ornithologist, Graham Giddens.
 There will be the opportunity to participate in some citizen science as we take part in the Big Farmland Bird Count 2026, and a chance to spot curlew, fieldfare and bullfinch among others.
-Wellies and warm layers will be needed as there will be some standing whilst...
+Wellies, warm layers and waterproofs will be needed as there will be some...

 Volunteers:Conservation- Hartford Wood Coppicing